gdlc/BGLR-R/README.md

 The Multitrait function included in the BGLR package fits Bayesian multitrait models with arbitrary number of random effects using a Gibbs sampler a functionality similar to this is implemented in the [MTM](http://quantgen.github.io/MTM/vignette.html) package.
+In this implementation is possible to include regression on markers directly assigning Spike-slab or gaussian priors to the regression coefficients and fixed effects can be different for all the traits.
+We also have improved the sampling routines to speed up computations.